zazuko/rdfjs-elements/packages/rdf-snippet/README.md

 ## Supported types

-Out of the box all common RDF formats are supported, where some can only be used for the input (no serializer available):
+Out of the box all common RDF formats are supported:

 - JSON-LD
 - N-Triples
 - N-Quads
 - Turtle/N3
-- TriG *(input only)*
+- TriG
-- RDF/XML *(input only)*
+- RDF/XML

 Support for additional types can be added by registering an RDF/JS-compliant parser and/or serializer using the [`@rdf-esm/formats-common`](https://npm.im/@rdf-esm/formats-common)
 package: